 The TaoTronics SoundLiberty 79 are decent truly wireless headphones that provide good value overall.
 They have longer battery life and better-balanced sound profile than most other options in the same price point and feel surprisingly solid and well-built.
 Also check out our recommendations for the best truly wireless headphones, the best wireless headphones under $100, and the best Bluetooth earbuds under $50.

-The Anker SoundCore Life P2 Truly Wireless and the TaoTronics SoundLiberty 79 Truly Wireless are both decent true wireless in-ears.
+The Anker SoundCore Life P2 Truly Wireless and the TaoTronics SoundLiberty 79 Truly Wireless are both decent truly wireless in-ears.
 The TaoTronics have better controls, a better-balanced sound profile, and a better microphone.
 On the other hand, the Anker have a longer overall battery life, leak less audio, isolate more background noise, and come with more sizes of optional tips.

 The Apple AirPods Pro Truly Wireless are better truly wireless in-ears than the TaoTronics SoundLiberty 79.
 The Apple are more comfortable, look and feel more premium, pair much easier to Apple devices, and have a slightly better-balanced sound profile with less bass.
 They also have active noise cancelling (ANC) which helps them block out significantly more background noise.
 On the other hand, the SoundLiberty 79 have a slightly longer single-charge battery life and may represent better value overall for some people.